Scope of Services

 • Plan for academic accommodation when mental health is affecting how you function as a student.

-• Help you stay mentally healthy with a range of wellness and health promotion opportunities.
+• Help you stay healthy with a range of wellness and health promotion opportunities.

-• Provide individual counselling and wellness groups to address concerns including low mood, anxiety, adjustment, stress, managing distress and debriefing of traumatic situations, issues related to race, culture, sexuality, and identity.
+• Provide individual and/or group therapy to address concerns including low mood, anxiety, adjustment, stress, managing distress and debriefing of traumatic situations, issues related to race, culture, sexuality, and identity.

 • Offer occupational therapy to strategically address mental health barriers to academic success.